abilioesteves/ecs170/1stAssignment/README.md

 Objectives
 =======
 The assignment is to create an implementation of the AIModule interface that computes a path from the start location to the end location while minimizing the total search space.
+We should implement the *A star* algorithm presented to us in the Book *Artificial Intelligence: A Modern Approach (3rd Edition)* and in class.

 Details
 =======